Autotelic Agents with Intrinsically Motivated Goal-Conditioned Reinforcement Learning: a Short Survey: How to Prioritize Goal Selection?

-\paragraph{Novelty - diversity.} \citet{pong2019skew,warde2018unsupervised,pitis2020maximum} all bias the selection of goals towards sparse areas of the goal space.
+\paragraph{Novelty - diversity.} \shortciteA{warde2018unsupervised,pong2019skew,pitis2020maximum} all bias the selection of goals towards sparse areas of the goal space.
 For this purpose, they train density models in the goal space.
-While \citet{warde2018unsupervised,pong2019skew} aim at a uniform coverage of the goal space (diversity), \citet{pitis2020maximum} skew the distribution of selected goals even more, effectively maximizing novelty. \citet{kovac2020grimgep} proposed to enhance these methods with a goal sampling prior focusing goal selection towards controllable areas of the goal space.
+While \shortciteA{warde2018unsupervised,pong2019skew} aim at a uniform coverage of the goal space (diversity), \shortciteA{pitis2020maximum} skew the distribution of selected goals even more, effectively maximizing novelty. \shortciteA{kovac2020grimgep} proposed to enhance these methods with a goal sampling prior focusing goal selection towards controllable areas of the goal space.
+Finally, \shortciteA{Fang-RSS-21} use procedural content generation (\textsc{pcg}) to train a task generator that produces diverse environments in which agents can explore customized skills.

+These algorithms have strong connections with empowerment methods \shortcite{mohamed_variational_2015,gregor2016variational,achiam_variational_2018,eysenbach2018diversity,campos_explore_2020,sharma_dynamics-aware_2020,choi_variational_2021}.
+Indeed, the mutual information between goals and states that empowerment methods aim to maximize can be rewritten as:

+Thus, maximizing empowerment can be seen as maximizing the entropy of the goal distribution while minimizing the entropy of goals given experienced states.
+Algorithm that both learn to sample diverse goals $(H(Z)\nearrow)$ and learn to represent goals with variational auto-encoders $(H(Z|S)\searrow)$ can be seen as maximizing empowerment.
+The recent wealth of \textit{empowerment} methods, however, rarely discusses the link with autotelic agents: they do not mention the notion of goals or goal-conditioned reward functions and do not discuss the problem of goal representations \shortcite{gregor2016variational,achiam_variational_2018,eysenbach2018diversity,campos_explore_2020,sharma_dynamics-aware_2020}.
+In a recent paper, \shortciteA{choi_variational_2021} investigated these links and formalized a continuum of methods from empowerment to visual goal-conditioned approaches.

+While \textit{novelty} refers to the \textit{originality} of a reached outcome, \textit{diversity} is a term that can only be applied to a collection of these outcomes.
+An outcome will be said novel if it is semantically different from what exists in the set of known outcomes.
+A set of outcomes will be said \textit{diverse} when outcomes are far from each other and \textit{cover well} the space of possible outcomes.
+Note that agents can also express diversity in their behavior towards a unique outcome, a skill known as \textit{versatility} \shortcite{hausman_learning_2018,kumar_one_2020,osa_discovering_2021,celik_specializing_2021}.